By Priority — Quick Answer

 Volcanoes National Park (Gorilla Trekking)

 Rwanda's Volcanoes National Park offers the world's most accessible mountain gorilla trekking.
 Gorilla permits cost $1,500 per person per trek (one hour with a gorilla family).
-Kigali International Airport is approximately 3 hours by road from Volcanoes — Rwanda is politically stable, logistically smooth, and infrastructure-rich for a gorilla trekking destination.
-Akagera National Park offers savanna wildlife (recently reintroduced Big Five) as a supplementary 2-day extension.
-Nyungwe Forest offers chimpanzee trekking.
+Kigali International Airport sits roughly 3 hours by road from Volcanoes — Rwanda is politically stable, logistically smooth, and infrastructure-rich for a gorilla trekking destination.
+Akagera National Park offers savanna wildlife (recently reintroduced Big Five) as a 2-day extension.
+Nyungwe Forest carries chimpanzee trekking.
 Where it wins: easiest gorilla trekking logistics in East Africa, country-level safety and organisation, high-end luxury accommodations (Bisate, Singita Kwitonda, One&Only Gorilla's Nest).
-Where it's limited: gorilla trekking isn't a traditional safari (no vehicle-based game drives in Volcanoes), permit cost is significant, 7-day Rwanda-only trips require creative structuring (2–3 trek days plus Akagera plus Lake Kivu).
+Where it's limited: gorilla trekking isn't a traditional safari (no vehicle-based game drives in Volcanoes), permit cost is significant, 7-day Rwanda-only trips need creative structuring (2–3 trek days + Akagera + Lake Kivu).
 Honest note: Rwanda is typically a 3–5 day destination within a broader African safari combination — Tanzania + Rwanda is the standard bucket-list pairing.

 Pricing: $5,500–$16,500ppBest: Jun–Sep, Dec–Feb7-day: Tight (combination recommended)